Guslarz/lsm_nvm/README_leveldb.md

     readreverse  :       0.663 micros/op;  166.9 MB/s

 Some of the high cost of reads comes from repeated decompression of blocks read from disk.
-If we supply enough cache to the leveldb so it can hold the uncompressed blocks in memory, the read performance improves again:
+If we supply enough cache to the novelsm so it can hold the uncompressed blocks in memory, the read performance improves again:

     readrandom   :       9.775 micros/op;  (approximately 100,000 reads per second before compaction)